The most common questions I hear from startups are…

 The next step is turning the visitor into a user or activating them.
 Think of this as starting a relationship with the visitor.
 Your goal here is to get some level of commitment from the user.
 You want them to take a specific action like signing up for a free trial, requesting a demo, or submitting an email address for your newsletter.
 This opens up the lines of communication and allows you to start building rapport.

 Ok, so the user signed up for a free trial.
-They've been activated.
+They’ve been activated.
 Now you have to get them to come back and use your product multiple times.
-This is called retention and it's where a user transitions to an active user.
-They're actively using and engaging with your product on numerous occassions.
+Retention is where a user transitions to an active user.
+They’re actively using and engaging with your product on numerous occassions.

 Now that you have active users, you want them to refer your product to other potential users.
 There are a few different ways to generate referrals.
 Incentivizing your users to share your product can be a very powerful way to accelerate growth.
 The type of incentive you offer depends on the type of product you have.
-The obvious play here is a monetary incentive like a commission on each referred sale.
-But what if you can't afford to pay users a commission?
-Or what if you don't charge for your product?
+Monetary incentive like commission is the obvious play here for each referred sale.
+But what if you can’t afford to pay users a commission?
+Or what if you don’t charge for your product?
 Offer a non-monetary incentive like Dropbox did!
 Much of their explosive growth happened by offering users an additional 250MB of storage for each person they referred.